GarettKaube/CanadianNewsDataPipeline/README.md

 <img src="images/datamodel.PNG" width="800"/>

 ## Streamlit Dashboard
 The dashboard pulls data from the data marts based on the date slider input.
-The left plot displays the bias of the sampled news outlets the right pplot displays the average sentiment for each bias.
+The left plot displays the bias of the sampled news outlets the right plot displays the average sentiment for each bias.
 News sources were selected with the goal of having an even split between left and right political views.
 <img src="images/dashboard.PNG" width="900"/>
 ### Average Sentiment Over Time: